Volunteer & Foster

 - Home to Home Program.
 You will be asked to sign up for our Home to Home program.

 - Gathering Information.
 During your communications with our team, you will be asked for a lot of information about your pet to determine the best path for them such as scheduling a surrender appointment or supporting you in rehoming your pet independently.
+Depending on the situation, you may be asked these questions over the phone or via an emailed form.

 - Prep for your Appointment.
 If it is decided that surrendering your pet to HSSW is the best course of action, one of our team members will schedule that appointment with you and go through what you will need to bring with you to that appointment.